Vocalogic/logic/README.md

 If you would rather just download and host the project yourself on your own servers, you can do so using the steps below.
 Feel free to reach out for support contract options for large production environments to help further fund development of this application.
+Please refer to the [full installation guide](https://logic.readme.io/docs) for more information.

 #### Create a MySQL Database